instadeepai/Mava/README.md

 ## Code Philosophy 🧘

 The current code in Mava is adapted from [PureJaxRL][purejaxrl] which provides high-quality single-file implementations with research-friendly features.
 In turn, PureJaxRL is inspired by the code philosophy from [CleanRL][cleanrl].
 Along this vein of easy-to-use and understandable RL codebases, Mava is not designed to be a modular library and is not meant to be imported.
 Our repository focuses on simplicity and clarity in its implementations while utilising the advantages offered by JAX such as `pmap` and `vmap`, making it an excellent resource for researchers and practitioners to build upon.
-A notable difference between Mava and other single-file libraries is that Mava makes use of abstraction where relevant notably for network and environment creation.
+A notable difference between Mava and other single-file libraries is that Mava makes use of abstraction where relevant.
+In particular, this is done for network and environment creation.

 ## Installation 🎬